Undergraduate Degree Details & Requirements

 • Under the old requirements, to major in Spanish students must take a minimum of 30 units (double majors: 27 units) at the 300-level or above, of which 21 units must be taken in residence.
 Study at Washington University’s own programs in Spain or Chile is considered “in residence.”

 • Students must complete all courses with grades of B- or above and maintain a B average or better overall in Spanish.
-Courses taken Credit/No Credit (Pass/Fail) do not count towards the Spanish major.
+Courses taken Credit/No Credit (Pass/No Pass) do not count towards the Spanish major.

 • Transfer students with an advanced level of Spanish and native/heritage speakers need to be certified by the Director of Undergraduate Studies prior to declaring the major.